 Who’s it For?

-Archie’s Beginners / Improvers class is aimed at DG melodeon players of levels 1 and 2 – click here for playing levels.
+Archie’s Beginners / Improvers class is for levels 1 and 2 – click here for guidelines.

-Archie’s Intermediate class is aimed at DG melodeon players of levels 3 & 4 – click here for playing levels.
+Archie’s Intermediate class is aimed at levels 3 & 4 – click here for guidelines.

 Archie Churchill-Moss: Widely regarded as one of the best players of English traditional folk, Archie has worked as a session musician for some of the UK’s top folk acts (Cara Dillon, Eliza Carthy, Blair Dunlop), as well as performing with the trio, ‘Moore, Moss, Rutter’ – The outfit which saw him receive the coveted BBC Radio 2 Young Folk Award in 2011.